Help to Buy: ISA

 - The interest rate is correct as at 1 September 2016.

-Before you apply, please make sure you read the Key Product Information (including Summary Box), the account Terms and Conditions and the Savings Service Agreement in full.
+Before you apply, please make sure you read the Summary Box, the account Terms and Conditions and the Savings Service Agreement in full.
 You can save or print a copy of the PDFs for future reference.

 If you open your account in one of our branches we will use an electronic verification system to verify your identity and address.
 We cannot do this for postal applications, for applicants under 18 or if you are not registered on the electoral roll.
 In these instances you will be required to provide full identification documentation and these can be found in our leaflet Proving your identity.